PasaLab/ShadowAQP/README.md

 2. Decoding Stage

-   - The decoding stage is responsible for converting the sample data generated from the Table-CVAE model into table tuples.
+   - The decoding stage is responsible for converting the sample data generated from the ShadowAQP model into table tuples.

    - Decoding is the reverse process of the configured encoding methods in `config/train/xxx.json`.